 Moreover, mobile is not just effective with native ads; it can also deliver great results with other marketing strategies like live events and virtual trade shows.
 While people are busy with their daily lives, online events have gained popularity, and with that, the audience can attend international events virtually, which highly benefits businesses since it could increase their outreach to a global extent.
 People all around the world can now indulge in business tie-up simply through the mobile phone.

-Can Mobile completely take over the world?!
+With the seemingly limitless potential of mobile outreach, can mobiles completely take over the world?!
 Will we no longer need computers?!

 Ok ok.
 Back to reality here.
 Have advertisers taken note of the trend?
 Spending indicates, yes.
 Mobile ad spend will top $93 billion in 2019, according to eMarketer, and over ⅓ of ad dollars worldwide will go to mobile in 2019 – for the first time ever (eMarketer).
 Woah!
 And as Native Ad Spending trends match Bidtellect’s findings: eMarketer measured a 30% growth in Mobile Native ad spend versus just 15% growth of Desktop spend last year.
-Which is to say, a Content Marketing and Native Advertising strategy – heck, any programmatic strategy – requires Mobile in the conversation.
+This is to say, a Content Marketing and Native Advertising strategy – heck, any programmatic strategy – requires Mobile in the conversation.
 It’s non-negotiable at this point.
-But furthermore, more time and resources ought to be set aside for improvement of how Native ads are experienced on Mobile devices to ensure a positive user experience, that is, to create a positive and trusted relationship with a brand.
+But furthermore, more time and resources ought to be set aside for the improvement of how Native ads are experienced on Mobile devices to ensure a positive user experience, that is, to create a positive and trusted relationship with a brand.
 Get on the mobile ad train then!
 Everyone is doing it!

 But smaller screens mean less room for nonsense – so yes every programmatic strategy requires Mobile, but obnoxious display or banner ads will not cut it on mobile devices, and will likely become obsolete.
 And as users today seek relevant, high quality content they can trust from brands they respect, browsing on Mobile will cut the BS.
 Contextual relevancy, good creative quality that’s conducive to a smaller screen, and content that matches the brand are even more important than ever before.
 And lest you forgot, high quality content makes consumers 131% more likely to buy (Twitter via Nudge, “The State of Content“) and 70% of users who feel a connection to a brand spend twice as much as those who don’t, according to Adweek.
 Content marketing strategy coupled with Native Advertising is the secret sauce here, even for Mobile.